Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 on the defensive for some time now, just wishing for a chance to

-hyper.
+extend and escape.
 It was a chance he would never get.
 His shields critically

 low, and no more power to transfer to them, he had no chance when